andwang1/BrainSurfaceTK/models/MeshCNN/README.md

 We recommend viewing the original README before using this repo as we will describe here only how to use the added functionality that we have implemented.

+# .vtk to .obj Conversion

+Firstly, we have python scripts to convert a directory of files from `.vtk` to `.obj` (as required by MeshCNN), whilst also creating the `.seseg` and `.eseg` files needed for segmentation.

 # Regression

 We implemented regression due to interest in predicting age from brain-surface meshes.
 Regression is a global task, i.e. akin to classification (with one label per mesh), and as opposed to segmentation which is implemented as an edge-wise classification task.